pgtipping/Synthalyst/memory-bank/activeContext.md

    - Implementing a sidebar navigation for easy access to different admin sections
    - Using a card-based layout for statistics and data visualization
    - Ensuring robust error handling for all API calls
+   - Providing fallback UI states when data is missing or loading
+   - Returning 200 status with error details instead of 500 errors for better client handling

 3. **Feedback System**: